BBQ Chicken In A Foil Bag.

 We were all Jungle bunnies.

-As I reflect back on those early days we literally had next to nothing in the way of material possessions.
+As I reflect back on those early years we literally had next to nothing in the way of material possessions.
 I never complained or asked for things I wanted because I knew we had no money.
 I always knew in my heart that eventually things would get better for us.
 Although, for the first few years we had nothing but the basic necessities as my mother always called them.
 We always had a roof over our heads, we never went hungry and we always had clean clothes to wear.

 What else did we really need?

 It was not to long after we moved into Lawrence Heights before our new friends from the Kingdom Hall would be sending over garbage bags of used clothes.
-My mother would take out what she thought we could use and very rarely she would add any clothes that we no longer wore or had outgrown.
+My mother would take out what she thought we could use and very rarely would she add any clothes that we no longer wore or had outgrown.
 The bag would then be passed on to another needy family.
-Thanks to our many new friends at the Kingdom Hall, my closet and dresser drawers now had a few more items inside.
+Thanks to our many friends at the Kingdom Hall, my closet and dresser drawers now had a few more items inside.

 I now had choices.